 An eligible student:

-Commits to attend Saturday sessions from 9:00am to 1:00pm throughout the school year.
+- and commits to attend Saturday sessions from 9:00am to 2:15pm throughout the school year.

 What are the requirements for students to stay with the Minds Matter program?

-Minds Matter requires full attendance of its mentees throughout the school year.
-Additionally, all mentees must commit to attending academic summer programs before their Junior and Senior years (program lengths vary from 2 to 6 weeks).
+Minds Matter requires its mentees to attend 80% of sessions held throughout the school year.
+Additionally, all mentees must commit to attending college-immersion summer programs before their Junior and Senior years (program lengths vary from 2 to 6 weeks).